Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: System Design

-Additionally, we have developed a notification module named \textit{Gmail\_Notifier} based on the Gmail API \cite{web_Gmail}.
-This module is intended to send alerts in case of a detected human fall, as depicted in Fig.\ref{fig: Sys_FlowChart}.
+Additionally, we developed a notification module named \textit{Gmail\_Notifier} based on the Gmail API~\cite{web_Gmail}.
+This module is intended to send alerts in case of a detected human fall, as depicted in Figure~\ref{fig: Sys_FlowChart}.